 Thanks Sam.
-I think, yeah, mental health goes hand in hand a bit with disability, with the issues and the trauma associated with it and used to think that I was normal and my tears that I was experiencing were associated with not being able to walk after I had a fall, breaking my hip and pelvis and I put my heart and soul into rehab and trying to stand up and walk and I thought that if I could do that, then everything would be fine.
+Yeah, I think that mental health goes hand in hand a bit with disability, with the issues and the trauma associated with it and used to think that I was normal and the tears that I was experiencing were associated with not being able to walk after I had my fall, and broke my hip and pelvis, so I put my heart and soul into the rehab, in trying to stand up and walk and I thought that if I could do that, then everything else would be fine.
 But of course, with muscular dystrophy, it had other ideas.
 That was, I guess, that realisation that – I didn’t understand mental health, I don’t think, at all, and I had an idea in my head of what I thought depression was and what anxiety was and I didn’t fit that profile at all.
-You think depression is not being able to get out of bed for days on end and there should be this heavy fog or some terrible feeling coming over you.
+You think that depression is not being able to get out of bed for days on end and there should be this heavy fog or some terrible feeling coming over you.

 I used to have nightmares long after I left school that I’d missed the bus, because that was one of my biggest fears was not being able to walk fast enough to the bus and missing the bus to get the bus home or the anxiety around trying to get up the steps of a bus or the – there’s just so many things in my childhood that I never knew was anxiety related to having a disability I guess.
 And so, it’s things that you suppress down and you just think that you suck it up or get on with it.
 I needed counselling to build a toolkit to deal with all the stuff I was going through.
 I recognise more now that there is no such thing as normal and there’s so much that goes on, I think, day to day with everyone and then when you have a disability that you’re dealing with, I think that that exposes the rawness of the mental health of not just yourself, but those around you.